Minorzar/2324_Projet2A_NES/software/VHDL/decode/README_decode.md

 This VHDL module implements the top-level decoder for the NES FPGA project.
 The decoder is responsible for interpreting incoming instruction bytes, deriving control signals, and facilitating proper instruction execution within the 6502 processor architecture.

+## Top-Level Module

+- **decode.vhd**: This module serves as the top-level decoder for the NES FPGA project.
+The decoder is responsible for interpreting incoming instruction bytes, deriving control signals, and facilitating proper instruction execution within the 6502 processor architecture.

 ## Design Architecture

 The design architecture is structured around several key components:

-1. **Predecode Register**: Processes the incoming instruction byte and prepares it for further decoding stages.

-2. **Predecode Logic**: Interprets the predecoded instruction and derives additional control signals and information.

-3. **Instruction Register**: Captures the final decoded instruction for further processing.
+1. **Predecode Register**: The predecode register latches the input instruction from the data bus on the rising edge of the clock signal and provides the latched instruction as output on subsequent clock edges.

+2. **Predecode Logic**: The predecode logic block has three main functions:
+   - Indicate if an opcode is one cycle via the implied output.
+   - Indicate if an opcode is two cycles via the `o_pl_tzpre` output.
+   - Pass the opcode to the instruction register or pass all zeros if `clear_ir` is high.

+3. **Instruction Register**: The instruction register latches the input instruction on the rising edge of the clock signal and provides the latched instruction as output on subsequent clock edges.

-4. **Timing Generation Logic**: Generates timing signals required for proper instruction execution, synchronized with the CPU clock.
+4. **Timing Generation Logic**: This module generates timing signals indicating the current cycle of the CPU operation and handles resets based on control signals.

-5. **Decode ROM**: Utilizes the decoded instruction and timing information to generate the appropriate control signals for the CPU.
+5. **Decode ROM**: The decode ROM decodes the input instruction register and timing information to generate outputs for a PLA.
+The PLA outputs are determined based on specific logic expressions derived from the input values.

 ## Signal Types